adam-zhu/my-best-code/README.md

 ```
 Phenomenal, I know.

-# Homage to a genius who understood that the minds of the company's people is where the majority of a company's business lies
+# Homage to a genius who understood that the minds of the company's people is where the substance of a company is stored
 ```
 const patrickBateman = ({ strayCat }) => {
   const comeIntoTheirOwnCommerciallyAndArtistically = hueyLewisAndTheNews => {